• Skip to primary navigation

 Instructions

-• Thinly slice flank steak against the grain into ¼-inch-thick pieces.
-Transfer beef slices to a large bowl.
-Tip: to cut thinly, freeze flank steak uncovered for 45-60 minutes until the exterior is hard and use a sharp knife.
-Transfer sliced beef into a large bowl.
-Add marinade ingredients as listed above.
-Mix well into beef and marinate for 15 minutes.
+• Thinly slice flank steak against the grain on an angle into ¼-inch-thick pieces and transfer beef slices to a large bowl.
+Add marinade ingredients to the beef and mix well.
+Marinate for 15 minutes.
+(Tip: To thinly slice beef, freeze flank steak uncovered for 45-60 minutes until the exterior is hard and use a sharp knife).

-• Meanwhile, in a small bowl, combine Noodle Sauce ingredients as listed.
-Set aside.
+• Then in a small bowl, combine noodle sauce ingredients as listed and set aside.

-• If needed, warm up fresh rice noodles in the microwave 2-3 times at 60 second intervals until soft and pliable.
-Allow them to cool and gently separate them by hand.
-Note: Before the cooking process, they should be soft and pliable, not hard.
+• If needed, microwave fresh rice noodles for 2-3 times at 60 second intervals until soft and pliable.
+Gently separate them by hand after they've cooled down a bit.

-• In a large wok or large skillet on medium-high heat, add 1 tablespoon of vegetable oil or any neutral oil.
-Once oil is hot, fry marinated beef in a single layer until cooked and slightly browned on edges.
+• Heat vegetable oil in a large pan on medium-high heat.
+Fry marinated beef in a single layer until cooked and slightly browned on edges.
 Remove and set aside.

-• With the residual oil in the pan, add scallion whites only and garlic.
-Fry for 10 seconds.
+• With the residual oil in the pan, fry scallion whites only and garlic for 10 seconds.

-• Add cooked beef, bean sprouts, and scallion greens.
+• Toss back in cooked beef, bean sprouts, and scallion greens.
 Gently toss until everything is mixed.
 Remove off heat.
 Enjoy!

 Notes